cert-manager/website/content/docs/troubleshooting/webhook.md

 ## Error: `i/o timeout` (connectivity issue)

 > This error message was reported 26 times on Slack.
 To list these messages, do a search with `in:#cert-manager in:#cert-manager-dev "443: i/o timeout"`.
-The error message was reported X times in GitHub issues ([#2811](https://github.com/cert-manager/cert-manager/issues/2811 "i/o timeout from apiserver when connecting to webhook on k3s"), [#4073](https://github.com/cert-manager/cert-manager/issues/4073 "Internal error occurred: failed calling webhook"))
+The error message was reported in 2 GitHub issues ([#2811](https://github.com/cert-manager/cert-manager/issues/2811 "i/o timeout from apiserver when connecting to webhook on k3s"), [#4073](https://github.com/cert-manager/cert-manager/issues/4073 "Internal error occurred: failed calling webhook"))

 ```text
 Error from server (InternalError): error when creating "STDIN": Internal error occurred: